rupaliadvirkar/jMonthCalendar-Integration/README.md

 jMonthCalendar-Integration
 ==========================
-This project shows full fladged intergration of jmonthcalendar with RoR.
+This project shows full fladged intergration of jmonthcalendar with RoR using jquery.

 This uses jMonthCalendar which can be dowunloaded from http://code.google.com/p/jmonthcalendar/